-A DNR is signed by a doctor, but requires the oral or written consent of either the patient, if s/he has mental capacity, or an agent appointed by a health care proxy, or a "surrogate" designated through the new FHCDA procedure.
+A DNR is signed by a doctor, or, after May 1, 2018, by an attending nurse practitioner.
+(2018 change was made under the DNR Bill (S.1869 Hannon / A. 7277 Gottfried), signed into law Nov.
+29, 2017.)
+To be effective, it requires the oral or written consent of either the patient, if s/he has mental capacity, or an agent appointed by a health care proxy, or a "surrogate" designated through the new FHCDA procedure.
 In some cases, a second physician must agree with the DNR order.
 The consent may be revoked, and if revoked, must be recorded in the medical record.

-The DNR must be renewed and re-signed by the physician at least every 90 days.
+The DNR must be renewed and re-signed by the physician or, after May 1, 2018, attending nurse practitioner, at least every 90 days.

 Non-hospital DNR orders must be honored by emergency medical services personnel, hospital personnel, and, under the 2010 changes, by home care agency staff and hospice staff.
 However, any of these personnel may disregard a DNR if they have a good faith belief that it has been revoked or canceled, or if family members on the scene "object to the order and a physical confrontation appears likely."
 Public Health Law Ch.
 29-CCC.sect.
 2994-ee.